Animal Abuse and the Law

 - Investigate.
 DO NOT start by actively accusing the suspected persons of abuse, as animal abusers can often exhibit violence towards other humans as well.
 Instead, find out for sure if the animal(s) in question is/are being neglected.
 Sometimes you may encounter one or two of the above signs without the occurrence of neglect (e.g. if pets are afflicted by fleas or another health condition that the owners are having difficulty in actively treating.)
 Other times, an animal’s neglect may be symptomatic of other problems that could require different solutions (e.g. mental illness that results in animal hoarding, extreme poverty that results in an inability to feed pets, self, and/or children, etc.)

 - Collect evidence.
-Photos, videos, eyewitness reports, and written personal reports are all helpful in making a case for animal neglect.
+Photos, videos, eyewitness reports, and written personal reports are all helpful in making a case for animal abuse or neglect.
 Remember that signatures, dates and timestamps will help solidify any and all evidence.
 If you later decide to call the authorities, you will need to hand all of this over.

 - Alert the authorities.
-Research the laws in your area and alert those responsible for dealing with animal neglect there.
+Research the laws in your area and alert those responsible for dealing with animal abuse or neglect there.
 In Tacoma, you can call animal control at 253-627-7383.
 If you’re away from home or in a rural community, you can call the local police or animal control organization.
 Note that if you feel the animal’s life is in immediate danger, you may skip all other steps and immediately alert the authorities.

 - Seek legal counsel.
 If your pet is the victim of abuse, you will want to make sure you have spoken to a lawyer about your case and all of your legal options.